Enterprise, Oregon: Economy

-Enterprise has numerous privately owned and operated restaurants including The Range Rider Cafe, Heavenly's, The Red Rooster, Cloud Nine Bakery and Cafe, Sugertime Bakery, Happy Garden (Chinese food), and Thai Enterprise.
-It has one chain store and a Subway sandwich shop.
-The Terminal Gravity Brewery and Pub, which distributes statewide, is located here.

-The Wallowa Memorial Hospital is a primary employer.
+The Wallowa Memorial Hospital is a primary employer in the area.

 Many cattlemen and farmers live in the Enterprise area, including representatives of the Oregon Cattleman's Association, the Wallowa County Stockgrowers, and other groups.
 Livestock continues to be the largest sector of Wallowa County's agricultural economy, which is vastly dominated by cattle.
 There are currently over 24,000 mother cows in the permanent herds with an additional 8,000 cattle from other areas grazing for the summer.
 There is nearly 5,000 head of sheep that summer in the county.
 These operations produce over $17.9 million of farm gate sales.

 The crops portion of agriculture is much more diversified with nearly 9,000 acres of wheat, 4,200 acres of barley, with nearly 29,000 acres of hay (alfalfa, grass, and grain) grown.
 Added to the incidental "tree farm" income, crops in Wallowa County produce over $25 million.
 The total agricultural farm gate sales for Wallowa County was $43,519,000 in 2007.

 Enterprise has several commercial greenhouses that sell nursery stock and numerous individuals within the local community also grow vegetables in private greenhouses.
 The organization of private growers into a brokerage is an ongoing project and several private growers feature their wares at the Enterprise Farmers Market every Saturday throughout the summer.

 Two bronze foundries, Parks Bronze and TW Bronze, are situated in Enterprise.
 Numerous artists, craftsmen and musicians call Enterprise home.